 Starting the conversation

 Talking with your patient about recovering at work can be difficult.
-It’s best to set the tone from the first conversation by focussing on what the patient can do, rather than what they can’t.
+It’s best to set the tone from the first conversation by focusing on what the patient can do, rather than what they can’t.

 Consider the talking points below to help influence your patient’s perception of their capacity of work and help them “get back on the HORSE”: